jrinabnit/jrinabnit/README.md

 ### Hi there 👋

-I'm Jeremy.
-I'm a frontend developer with a bit of fullstack experience.
+I'm Jeremy, a frontend developer with a bit of fullstack experience.
 My repositories are from when I was learning and building personal projects.
 My professional code is not here and thus the reason for the gaps in my commit activity.

 Have a look around and get in touch!
 <!--